Four Year Housing Land Supply

-Local planning authorities are required to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years’ worth of housing against their housing requirements (The National Planning Policy Framework (NPPF) paragraph 74).
+The revised NPPF (20 December 2023) no longer requires Local planning authorities to identify annual five year housing land supply statement where they have an adopted Local Plan less than five years old.
+Instead, some local planning authorities are now required to update annually a supply of specific deliverable sites sufficient to provide a minimum of four years’ worth of housing against their housing requirements (The National Planning Policy Framework (NPPF) paragraph 76, 77 and 226).

-The NPPF further requires an additional buffer of 5% to ensure choice and competition or a 20% buffer where there has been significant under delivery of housing over the previous three years, to improve the prospect of achieving the planned supply.
+The NPPF further requires an additional buffer of 20% where there has been significant under delivery of housing over the previous three years, to improve the prospect of achieving the planned supply.

-The 5 Year Housing Land Supply sets out the housing supply position in Epsom and Ewell borough at the 1st April 2021.
-This can be found in the AMR (Appendix A)
+The existing 5 Year Housing Land Supply sets out the housing supply position in Epsom and Ewell borough at the 1st April 2023.
+This can be found in the AMR (Appendix A).

 Housing Delivery Test Action Plan

-The publication of the revised national policy and guidance (National Planning Policy Framework NPPF and Planning Practice Guidance PPG) in 2018 saw the introduction of various measures by central government to increase housing delivery in the country through the Planning system.
-This included the introduction of a new test known as the Housing Delivery Test (HDT).
+The Housing Delivery Test (HDT) was introduced in 2018 alongside various measures by central government to increase housing delivery in the country through the Planning system.
 The HDT measures the previous three years housing delivery in an authority area against the authority’s housing requirement.

 Gypsy, traveller and travelling showpeople five year supply